robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 }
 ```

-^ But doing so raises a question.
+^ But doing so raises a question: Do we even need to?

 ---